Updated on 1/11/2022

 “Based on available data, it is not a single depressive gene that causes depression but is most likely a combination of genes that confers risk,” says Sumner.

-Serotonin, a kind of “feel good” neurotransmitter that has long been linked to depression, other mood disorders, anxiety, and obsessive-compulsive disorder, may be another piece of the genetic puzzle.
+Serotonin, a kind of “feel good” neurotransmitter that has long been linked to depression, other types of mood disorders, anxiety, and obsessive-compulsive disorder, may be another piece of the genetic puzzle.

-Chris Aiken, MD, director of the Mood Treatment Center and a clinical psychiatry instructor at the Wake Forest University, explained to Everyday Health that a gene called the serotonin transporter (SERT) has also been linked with depression, particularly in how variations of the gene interact with stress.
+Chris Aiken, MD, director of the Mood Treatment Center and a clinical psychiatry instructor at the Wake Forest University, explained to Everyday Health that a gene called the serotonin transporter (SERT) has also been linked with depression, particularly in how genetic variations interact with stress.

 “You can have genes for either a short or long version of SERT,” Aiken explains.
 “These genes predict whether people will get depressed in the face of stress.
-For people with the long-arm version of the gene, the risk of depression doesn’t rise even after a major life stress, like divorce, grief, or job loss.
-For those with the short-arm version, the rate of depression goes up with each new stress.”
+For people with the long-arm gene variant, the risk of depression doesn’t rise even after a major life stress, like divorce, grief, or job loss.
+For those with the short-arm gene variant, the rate of depression goes up with each new stress.”

 Even this isn’t conclusive, as Aiken relays that “people have the same rate of depression when they aren’t under any stress — regardless of which version of SERT they have.
 It’s only after major stress or childhood trauma that the two groups start to look different.”